rajndev/calculator-app/README.md

-# ASP.NET Core MVC Demo Weather App
+# React JS Demo Calculator App

 This is a React JS demo calculator app built to demonstrate my working knowledge of React JS.